Philip Goddard

 Music From the Mountain Waters-

-(an intense orchestral nature poem)
+(a terse and intense orchestral nature poem)

-MP3 files to play;
+MP3 excerpts to play;

-and often provocative
+Highly original and often provocative

 ** Novels **